yongluo2013/yongluo2013.github.io/_posts/blog/2014-07-25-enabling-vlan-tagging-on-redhat-inux.md

 The post from [http://technodrone.blogspot.com/2011/10/enabling-vlan-tagging-on-redhat-linux.html](http://technodrone.blogspot.com/2011/10/enabling-vlan-tagging-on-redhat-linux.html)

-I came across this one today, and am putting it here to document it ofr my own benefit.
+I came across this one today, and am putting it here to document it for my own benefit.
 I needed a physical machine with one NIC to be able to have two different IP addresses on two different VLAN’s.

 On Windows I am not sure if that is possible by default.